Keyboard shortcuts

 3. #[container] runs real Rust in a pod

-5. #[fragment] carries pod resources
+4. #[fragment] carries pod resources

-6. The binary runs in two worlds
+5. Your workflow binary runs in two worlds

-The same compiled binary plays two roles:
+The binary your workflow crate compiles to plays two roles:

 With these in mind, the reference pages are the details: #[workflow], #[container], the CLI, and athena.toml.